austintheriot/email-sender-api/README.md

 I chose to use Firebase cloud functions (to send emails via HTTP request) because of their generous free tier and ease of set up--unless I'm calling the service over 2,000,000 times a month, it's free.
 I also chose to use the Firebase Firestore to store my own, personally generated API keys and verify the API key of whatever website is requesting access (to limit unathorized access to the service).

 ## Cost:
-Although Firebase Cloud functions require a the Blaze, pay-as-you-go plan, their free tier is more than generous.
+Although Firebase Cloud functions require the Blaze, pay-as-you-go plan, their free tier is more than generous.
 Check out their pricing [here](https://firebase.google.com/pricing/).

 ## How to Use